fourmajor/quiztool/README.md

 ## Getting started

+Clone this repo to your local dev machine/server (`cd [your_main_dev_directory]; git clone https://github.com/fourmajor/quiztool.git` --> this will create a directory `quiztool` in your main dev directory. cd into it.).

-Clone this repo to your local dev machine/server, install npm if you have not already, then run 'npm install' from the top-level directory (the one containing the package.json file).
+Install npm if you have not already, then run `npm install` from the top-level directory (the one containing the package.json file).
 This will install all the dependencies of the project and you can proceed to cranking up your dev server (below).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.